emiliopalmerini/dotfiles/nix/modules/home/neovim/README.md

 Notes:
 - C#: CoreCLR adapter is registered only if `netcoredbg` is available (typically Linux).
 On macOS without `netcoredbg`, C# DAP is disabled automatically.
-- JS/TS: Adapter loads only if `ms-vscode.js-debug` exists in nixpkgs; the "Launch via ts-node" config is added only if `ts-node` is on PATH.
+- JS/TS: Adapter loads only if `ms-vscode.js-debug` exists in nixpkgs.

 ## Keymaps (Mnemonic Groups)